-The Planning Department may refuse to issue (or order municipal refusal to issue) any permit or grant any approval necessary to further improve or develop any real property which has been developed or which has resulted from a subdivision of real property in violation of this ordinance.
+The Planning Department may refuse to issue (or order municipal refusal to issue), suspend, or revoke any permit or grant any approval necessary to further improve or develop any real property which has been developed or which has resulted from a subdivision of real property for the following reasons: 1) non-compliance with or failure to implement any provision of the approved Stormwater Management Site Plan or O&M Agreement; 2) a violation of any provision of this Ordinance or any other applicable law, ordinance, rule, or regulation relating to the Regulated Activity; 3) the creation of any condition or commission of any act during the Regulated Activity which constitutes or creates a hazard, nuisance, pollution, or endangers the life or property of others.
 This authority to deny such a permit or approval shall apply to any of the following applicants:

-- A. The owner of record at the time of such violation; and - B. The vendee or lessee of the owner of record at the time of such violation without regard as to whether such vendee or lessee had actual or constructive knowledge of the violation; and - C. The current owner of record who acquired the property subsequent to the time of violation without regard as to whether such current owner had actual or constructive knowledge of the violation; and

-D. The vendee or lessee of the current owner of record who acquired the property subsequent to the time of violation without regard as to whether such vendee or lessee had actual or constructive knowledge of the violation.
+- A. The owner of record at the time of such violation; and - B. The vendee or lessee of the owner of record at the time of such violation without regard as to whether such vendee or lessee had actual or constructive knowledge of the violation; and - C. The current owner of record who acquired the property subsequent to the time of violation without regard as to whether such current owner had actual or constructive knowledge of the violation; and - D. The vendee or lessee of the current owner of record who acquired the property subsequent to the time of violation without regard as to whether such vendee or lessee had actual or constructive knowledge of the violation.
 As an additional condition for issuance of a permit or the granting of an approval to any such owner, current owner, vendee or lessee for the development of any such real property, the Planning Department may require compliance with the conditions that would have been applicable to the property at the time the applicant acquired an interest in such real property.